atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 Available Atos templates:
 - **template-atos_openbmc-lld-zbxv4.xml**: should be applied on all Atos mipockets
 - **template-atos_openbmc-rsyslog-zbxv4.xml**: should be applied only on the zabbix-server
+- **template-atos_openbmc-host-zbxv4.xml**: should be imported in Host Configuration
+- **template-atos_openbmc-sysmap-zbxv4.xml**: should be imported in Map Monitoring

 To install it:
 1. Copy the templates from <install_dir>\zabbix\server\externalscripts\ to a **local path on you client computer running the browser**